S5CW/integration-project/README.md

 # integration-project
-Project assessing effectiveness of various numerical integration methods
+Project assessing the effectiveness of various numerical integration methods (Some thought of myself, others common techniques)